List of Native Americans in the United States Congress

 On August 16, 2022, Mary Peltola, a Yup'ik woman, was elected to the U.S. House of Representatives to represent Alaska, becoming the first person with documented Native Alaskan ancestry to serve in Congress.
 This returned the number of the Native delegation to five, with a partisan split of three Republicans and two Democrats.
 This also marked the first time that a Native American, Native Alaskan, and Native Hawaiian (Kai Kahele) simultaneously served in Congress.

 Following the November 2022 elections, incumbents Cole (R-OK), Davids (D-KS) and Peltola (D-AK) all retained their seats, while Cherokee Republican Markwayne Mullin retired from the House and was elected to the Senate: Mullin became the first Native senator since the retirement of Ben Nighthorse Campbell (R-CO) in 2005, and his House seat was won by Choctaw Republican Josh Brecheen.
-In the same election, Yvette Herrell lost her seat due to redistricting, which drew litigation over alleged political gerrymandering; as such, Native Americans in the 118th Congress remain five, four in the House and one in the Senate.
+In the same election, Yvette Herrell lost her seat due to redistricting, which drew litigation over alleged political gerrymandering; as such, Native Americans in the 118th Congress remained five, four in the House and one in the Senate.
 The partisan split is three Republicans and two Democrats.
 The states represented by Native members of Congress also dropped from four to three with Herrell's defeat in New Mexico.

-Following the November 2024 elections, incumbents (R-OK), Brecheen Cole (R-OK), and Davids (D-KS) retained their seats, while Peltola (D-AK) lost re-election.
+Following the November 2024 elections, incumbents Brecheen (R-OK), Cole (R-OK), and Davids (D-KS) retained their seats, while Peltola (D-AK) lost re-election.
 As such, Native Americans in the 119th Congress went down to four, three in the House and one in the Senate.
 The partisan split is three Republicans and one Democrat.